MrFriendCS/AH-CS/docs/sdd/AH-CS-SDD-Testing.md

 ### Try, Except

-The code in keyword `try` is run.
+Initially, the code in `try` is run.
-If an exeption is thrown, the code in keyword `except` is then run.
+If an exception is thrown, the code in `except` is then run.

 ``` python
 # Will not throw an exception